lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic2_Teaching.md

 ### 1.6 Create the Course Syllabus
 **Task:**
 Based on a pre-specified syllabus format, let the AI model create a syllabus for our course.
 > Note that the prompt below may contain sections that were previously prompted, e.g. Learning Objectives, and AI Use Policies.
+You can also attach your previous syllabus or the structure of your desired syllabus and prompt the model to use it as template.

 *Instructional Prompt*
 ```